elm/projects/README.md

 > Meanwhile, **always be looking for feedback from folks with more experience.** I have done API design sessions with a bunch of folks now.
 This happened with `elm-webgl` and `elm-style-animation` and `elm-css` and `elm-test` and tons of others.
 It takes quite a few years and a good gut to get great at making these APIs, and the best way to improve is to learn from people who have done it before.

-## Make elm-lang.org responsive

-Right now it is not.
-It would be pretty great if it was!
-You can check out the code [here](https://github.com/elm-lang/elm-lang.org/).

-The code there is basically "get the site working" quality, and it seems like a revised version would move away from inline styles to normal CSS and classes.

 ## Offline and Private Docs

 There are tons of nice docs on [package.elm-lang.org](http://package.elm-lang.org/).
 Behind the scenes, there is an Elm program that turns JSON files [like this](http://package.elm-lang.org/packages/elm-lang/core/4.0.5/documentation.json) into nice interactive pages.
 Here are some things that would be cool: